scornejob/scornejob/TEMPLATE.md

 framework for the telescope: I was in charge of the team delivering the first software version used to make ALMA a part of the
 Event Horizon Telescope, and observe for the first time a black hole's event horizon.
-Afterwards, I worked at the Data Observatory, democratizing data access and compute power for Chile, where we designed Minstry of Science's open platform to publish COVID-19 data, and then I devoted some time as volunteer to maintain it.
+Afterwards, I worked at the Data Observatory, democratizing data access and compute power for Chile, where we designed Ministry of Science's open platform to publish COVID-19 data, and then I devoted some time as volunteer to maintain it.
 Then, I was lucky enough to land a work with an amazing team at ComScore, where I developed myself as a Senior DevOps Engineer.
 Afterwards, I worked as a Principal DevOps engineer at Sovos, leading a team closing gaps between developers and operators, providing reliability, repeatability and reproducibility to the processes.